COGS18/COGS18.github.io/_build/materials/20-CodeStyle.md

 ### Naming Style

-- CamelCase (leading capitals, no separation) for Classes
+- CapWords (leading capitals, no separation) for Classes
 - snake_case (all lowercase, underscore separator) for variables, functions, and modules